tdep-developers/tdep/docs/program/canonical_configuration.md

     default value .false.
     Use Bose-Einstein statistics instead of Maxwell-Boltzmann.
 That is, use \( \sqrt{\frac{\hbar (2n+1) }{2 m \omega}} \) as the mean normal mode amplitudes instead of the classical \( \frac{1}{\omega}\sqrt{\frac{k_BT}{m}} \)

-* `--output_format value`, `-of value`, value in: `1,2,3,4,5`
+* `--output_format value`, `-of value`, value in: `1,2,4,5`
     default value 1
     Selects output format.
-1 is VASP, 2 is Abinit, 3 is LAMMPS, 4 is FHI-Aims, 5 is Siesta.
+1 is VASP, 2 is Abinit, 4 is FHI-Aims, 5 is Siesta.
 Default 1.

 * `--mindist value`
     default value -1